 It started as a note-taking solution for those who love creating action plans, drafting checklists, and saving their ideas on more reliable sources than just a paper notebook.
 In several years, it has become a competitive app for organizing your projects & collaborating with teammates.
 Today, Nimbus Note is a worthy alternative to the OneNote app.

-Since it’s now aimed at multi-format information, you’re able to store all sorts of data there: tables, images, databases, embedded data, and simple texts.
+Since it’s now aimed at multi-format information, you’re able to store all sorts of data there within your super Nimbus notes: tables, images, databases, embedded data, and simple texts.
 Plus, you may store all of it in dedicated folders to keep your massive load of files and notes in order.

 By the way, Nimbus Note works on any platform: Windows, macOS, Android, iOS, and on the web.
 You can work both online and offline if needed.